-42. I consider the proposed site is located where there is likely to be minimal commercial fishing.

-- 43. Fisheries New Zealand used CatchMapper8 to identify the fishing that potentially occurs in the vicinity of the proposed site.
+- 42. I consider the proposed site is located where there is likely to be minimal commercial fishing. - 43.
+Fisheries New Zealand used CatchMapper to identify the fishing that potentially occurs in the vicinity of the proposed site.
 The proposed site is surrounded by other marine farms and the likelihood that any commercial fishing occurs that close to existing structures is very small, but Table 3 gives the fishing that may occur within the vicinity. - 44.
-Commercial pot, longline, trolling, hand lining, hand gathering and diving all occur in East Bay, catching blue cod, school shark, sea cucumber, rock lobster, hāpuku, bass, and albacore.
-However, some of these fisheries may already have been displaced from the area of the proposed site due to the presence of surrounding marine farms and the confined nature of Onauku Bay. - 45.
-Trawling, Danish seining and set netting are prohibited in this area. - 46.
-No hard substrate was observed during surveys of the proposed area.
+Commercial set net cod pot and longline all occur in Māori Bay, catching flatfish, blue cod, butterfish, school shark, hāpuku / bass.
+However, some of these fisheries may already have been displaced from the area of the proposed site due to the presence of surrounding marine farms. - 45.
+Trawling and Danish seining are prohibited in the area of the proposed marine farm extension.
+No commercial finfish take is allowed, except by certain set nets (flatfish net). - 46.
+No hard substrate was observed during a survey of the proposed area.
 Therefore fisheries for species dependent on such habitat are considered unlikely at this site.
 Such species would have included blue cod, butterfish, and horse mussel. - 47.
-Most of the potentially affected commercial fisheries in Table 3 are managed as stock units over FMA79 which spans the west coast and top of the South Island from Awarua Point in Fiordland to the Clarence River in Marlborough.
+Most of the potentially affected commercial fisheries in Table 3 are managed as stock units over FMA7 which spans the west coast and top of the South Island from Awarua Point in Fiordland to the Clarence River in Marlborough.
 The proposed site is very small in relation to the area of the potentially affected fisheries.

-8 CatchMapper is a spatial database of all commercial fishing events for the eleven years from October 2007 to September 2018 (see Appendix C for more explanation).
+&lt;sup>9 CatchMapper is a spatial database of all commercial fishing events for the eleven years from October 2007 to September 2018 (see Appendix C for more explanation).

-9 FMAs can be seen here https://fs.fish.govt.nz/Page.aspx?pk=45&tk=389
+&lt;sup>10 FMAs can be seen here https://fs.fish.govt.nz/Page.aspx?pk=45&tk=389

-Table 3: Fisheries identified as potentially occurring within the affected footprint of coastal permit U190336 and estimated relative amount of the fishstock caught within the footprint.
-10,11
+Table 3: Fisheries identified as potentially occurring within the affected footprint of coastal permit U190128 and estimated relative amount of the fishstock caught within the footprint.
+11,12